kb-math/smith_normal_form/README.md

 # smith_normal_form
 Computes the smith normal form of an integer matrix in C++.

-TO FO: Upload files and edit this file.
+See main.cpp first, where you can input the matrix A (whose Smith Normal Form you with to compute) and see more instructions and descriptions.

+TO DO: Create pdf file with examples.